cse110-sp24-group22/cse110-sp24-group22/admin/meetings/041324-kickoff.md

 - Toss an object (e.g. ball) which would be caught be another person

 #### Video's Plot:
-- Michael: Designer + dedicated artist
+- Michael: Designer + likes to simulate hurricanes and disasters for civilians
 - Aaron: Backend + dedicated garlic farmer
 - Satvik: Team Lead + dedicated baker
 - Jalen: Backend + indecisive